When to visit the vet?

 Therapy

-Treatment for anaphylaxisAnaphylaxis is a rapid, severe allergic reaction that is potentially life-threatening.
-It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention. requires immediate medical intervention.
-Adrenaline (epinephrineEpinephrine, also known as epinephrine, is a hormone and neurotransmitter released by the body in stressful situations.
-It increases heart rate, blood pressure, and blood sugar levels, preparing the body for a "fight-or-flight" response.) is the most important medication for the rapid treatment of anaphylactic shockAnaphylactic shock is a severe and life-threatening allergic reaction caused by a massive release of histamine and other inflammatory mediators.
+The therapy of anaphylaxisAnaphylaxis is a rapid, severe allergic reaction that is potentially life-threatening.
+It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention. requires immediate medical measures.
+EpinephrineEpinephrine, also known as epinephrine, is a hormone and neurotransmitter released by the body in stressful situations.
+It increases heart rate, blood pressure, and blood sugar levels, preparing the body for a "fight-or-flight" response.
+(Adrenalin) is the most important drug for the rapid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. of anaphylactic shockAnaphylactic shock is a severe and life-threatening allergic reaction caused by a massive release of histamine and other inflammatory mediators.
 Symptoms can include shortness of breath, drop in blood pressure, tachycardia, and loss of consciousness..
-It helps to constrict blood vessels, increase heart rate, and dilate airways, thereby quickly relieving symptoms.
+It helps to constrict blood vessels, increase heart rate, and dilate the airways, thereby quickly relieving symptoms.

-After initialInitial means beginning or at the start.
-In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. treatment, the dog is usually monitored for several hours or even days to ensure that no secondary reactions occur.
-Monitoring and follow-up care are crucial to prevent relapses and stabilize the dog’s health.
+After the initialInitial means beginning or at the start.
+In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. therapy, the dog is usually monitored for several hours or even days to ensure that no secondary reactions occur.
+Monitoring and aftercare are crucial to prevent relapses and stabilize the dog’s health.

 Prognosis and follow-up care

-However, delayed treatment or a particularly severe reaction can increase the risk of complications, including permanent organ damage or even Death.
-Dogs that have experienced an anaphylactic reaction once have an increased risk of future reactions, which necessitates careful monitoring and preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring..
+However, delayed treatment or a particularly severe reaction can increase the risk of complications, including permanent damage to organs or even Death.
+Dogs that have once experienced an anaphylactic reaction have an increased risk for future reactions, making careful monitoring and preventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. necessary.

 Prevention

-For dogs that have already had an anaphylactic reaction, it may be useful to have an emergency kit with adrenaline at home so that they can act quickly in the event of another reaction.
+For dogs that have already had an anaphylactic reaction, it may be useful to have an emergency kit with epinephrine at home to be able to act quickly in the event of another reaction.
 Training by the veterinarian on how to administer the medication in an emergency is essential.

 Regular check-ups and discussions with the veterinarian can help minimize the risk and develop a plan to avoid further incidents.
 In some cases, desensitizationDesensitization is a treatment procedure that aims to reduce an animal's sensitivity to an allergen.
 This is done through gradual exposure to the allergen in controlled doses to build tolerance. therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. may be considered to reduce the immune system’s response to certain allergens.